-The drill in the Ridgid R9000K kit features the same belt clip, grip, LED, trigger, and direction/lock switch that is on the impact driver.
-You will also find that it is a two speed drill.
+The 2-speed drill in the Ridgid R9000K kit features the same belt clip, grip, LED, trigger, and direction/lock switch that is on the impact driver.
 Not to be confused with simply high speed or low speed, it’s the traditional tradeoff of high speed/low torque and low speed/high torque.
 That torque is controlled by the clutch adjustment collar that allows you to select 18 different clutch positions to dial in what you need.

 Using the Ridgid R9000K 12V Drill/Impact Driver Kit

-Okay, so you picked up this kit (or are thinking about picking up this kit) for $99 at the Home Depot.
-You’ve got the 12V two tool kit with the most horsepower in terms of torque, so I’m not going to completely bore you to death with what a drill or impact driver can do at this level.
-My goal this time around is to look more at some of the complaints I’ve read about.
-I will share a couple of thoughts from my experience though.
+Okay, so you picked up this kit (or are thinking about picking up this kit) for $129.99.
+My goal this time around is to look at some of the complaints I’ve read about.
+I will share some thoughts from my experience, though.

-The other small issue that I have is ergonomically.
+The other small issue I have is one that plagues all pod-style 12V battery tools.
 It’s not a deal breaker by any means, but the 18V X4 tools have a smaller diameter handle that is a bit more pleasing to grip than this 12V kit.
-I realize that this issue is more about the battery size than a design flaw and it is an issue that most 12V tools have in common since their batteries are about the same size.

 Complaints about the Ridgid R9000K Kit